Saturday, April 30, 2011

 Funeral Sunday afternoon, Jan.
 23, 1910, at 2:30 o'clock, at residence

 of Isaac U. Quimby, 33 Duncan Av., Jersey City, N.J.

 Obscurity of the Day: Guindon

-EDIT: Since this post ran I have seen the Guindon panel still running (now as a weekly) in 1992 in the Detroit Free Press.
+EDIT: Since this post ran I have determined that Guindon's panel (or sometimes strip) ran in the Detroit Free Press until October 2 2005.

 One detail that did puzzle me: I could understand the guys with one bicycle clip on their pants, but not the teddy bear dangling from the belt like some sort of emergency device.

 I believe he was the first of the single-panel absurdist artists to to show up in a newspaper instead of a magazine. *Then* came 'The Far Side' and the rest.

 "Things to do in case of nuclear war #8: Go to a movie."

 Two shopping carts are stuck together.
 The words are: It must be mating season.

 LIke the above example and others mentioned here, his cartoons often didn't need a picture, e.g. "You can make as many copies of carp as you want, because carp aren't copyrighted."